junglerider/chronolog/README.md

 docker run -d --name chronolog -p 5000:8888 -v /your/db/directory:/home/db chronolog
 ```

-This makes the application available at localhost:5000 and it will look for the chronolog.db file in /your/db/directory.
+This makes the application available at localhost:5000 and looks for the chronolog.db file in /your/db/directory.
+If you want to start with an empty database instead, copy `db/empty.db` into the mounted database directory and rename it to `chronolog.db`.

 ## Run

 ```
 http://localhost:5000
 ```
 The Chronolog web application at this URL should display a login dialogue.
 Sample data includes four configured users with the following user names: `enzo`, `james`, `gabriella` and `mehmed`.
-The passwords are left empty.
+The `empty.db` database file only contains one user named `admin`.
+The passwords for all preconfigured users are left empty, so they can login without providing a password.
+Make sure to add a password later.